AdityaShekhawat0504/elliptic-aml-gnn/README.md

 touches illicit activity.
 The graph signal is **complementary** to the baseline, not a replacement for it.

-Milestone 1 (EDA) is complete.
-The dataset is severely imbalanced — only **2.23% of all transactions are labeled illicit** — and carries a known mid-timeline distribution shift that will make the later test steps the hard part of the problem.
+The dataset is severely imbalanced — only
+**2.23% of all transactions are labeled illicit** — and carries a known mid-timeline distribution shift that will make the later test steps the hard part of the problem.
 Details below.